Conquer Your Fears & Keep Them from Blocking Motivation in Life

 Fear of Rejection: Consequences and Behaviors

-Like many of the other fears discussed here, fearing rejection isn’t just about the rejection itself but about the consequences of that rejection.
+Fearing rejection isn’t just about the rejection itself.
+It is about the consequences of that rejection.
 If you are rejected in your professional life, what does that say about your knowledge and expertise?

 If you are rejected in your personal life, does that mean you’ll never find love and be happy?
 The experience of being rejected often triggers a landslide of other fears– inadequacy, failure, change, judgment, pain– that can be difficult to manage.